 Krakow Travel Guide Destination #5: Wieliczka Salt Mine

-You would never think mines can look this breathtaking.
+You would never think mine can look this breathtaking.
 With faint orange lighting and stunning chandeliers, it’s like a magical underground town.
 The mine has many chapels, salt lakes and alleys with some beautiful sculptures and interiors.
 A guided group tour costs around 2000 rupees.

 Krakow Travel Guide Destination #6: Auschwitz and Birkenau Camps

-The impact of world war can not be ignored when visiting Poland.
-Just an hour’s drive from Krakow is the concentration camps that killed thousands of Jews in genocide.
+The impact of the world war can not be ignored when visiting Poland.
+Just an hour’s drive from Krakow is the concentration camp that killed thousands of Jews in genocide.
 The place is actually within a wooded area, seemingly beautiful for someone who doesn’t know its history.
 The railway’s tracks that led to the camps are still intact, making it all the eerier.
 The quarters in this area have now been converted to World War II museums and are definitely worth the visit.
 A guided tour including transport costs around 2500 rupees.

 Happy wayfaring 🙂

 ABOUT THE AUTHOR